Push120910/Experiment-1/README.md

 Gain=-20dB

 # Inference:
-1. Current is directly Propotional to the Width of the Mosfet and the cirrent varies with the change in width
+1. Current is directly Propotional to the Width of the Mosfet and the current varies with the change in width.

-2.
+2. Mosfet saturation ensures the mosfet works as an amplifier and produces the desired negative gain as per the equation Av=-gm*Rd.

+3. Q point stability is attained in saturation region thus helping in attaining linear amplification .

+4. The Mosfet gain is increased in mid band frequency range |(small signal analysis).